 Employee texting is powerful, but it requires careful handling.

 - Consent matters.
 In the U.S., laws like TCPA require clear opt-in before texting employees.
-In the EU, GDPR requires freely-given, specific, informed consent.

 - Data protection.
 Avoid sharing highly sensitive or confidential data over SMS.